IamSanjid/RMB/README.md

 # Requirements
 Just be able to run Ryujinx and for now this only works for Windows.
-But the code structure was designed to work on all the platforms Ryujinx supports, only need to support native API(s) for specific platforms.
+But the code structure was designed to work on all the platforms Ryujinx supports, only needs to support native API(s) for specific platforms.

 # How to configure?
-It simulates key press of your keyboard according to the mouse position change.<br/>
+It simulates keypress of your keyboard according to the mouse position change.<br/>
 **_What does it mean by simulate key press?_**<br/>
-If you've bound the right-stick(Or the stick which changes the camera) inputs with your keyboard eg. the default Ryujinx input configuration binds the right-sitck inputs like this:<br/>
+If you've bound the right-stick(Or the stick which changes the camera) inputs with your keyboard eg. the default Ryujinx input configuration binds the right-stick inputs like this:<br/>
 ![image](https://i.ibb.co/CbptV6w/image.png)<br/>
-then after enabling mouse panning it will send **_I_** key press to Ryujinx if you move your mouse cursor **UP**,<br/>
+then after enabling mouse panning it will send **_I_** keypress to Ryujinx if you move your mouse cursor **UP**,<br/>
 **_K_** if you move **DOWN** and so on.<br/>
 If you've changed these keys in Ryujinx make sure you also change those in RMB's configuration just click on the **Configure Input** and change accordingly.<br/>
 ![image](https://i.ibb.co/r4Qjnyr/image.png)<br/>